MicrosoftDocs/win32/desktop-src/print/ipartthumbnail.md

-﻿---
+---
-Description: 'The IPartThumbnail interface is an abstraction for thumbnails in an XPS document.' ms.assetid: '2a651a3b-1a5b-4186-9cab-38d9055b8944'
+Description: The IPartThumbnail interface is an abstraction for thumbnails in an XPS document. ms.assetid: 2a651a3b-1a5b-4186-9cab-38d9055b8944
 title: IPartThumbnail interface
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IPartThumbnail interface